-ASC003 COSMETIC CHEMISTRY, PRODUCT SELECTION, AND AROMATHERAPY the client.
-Students will be trained to make recommendations.
+ASC003 COSMETIC CHEMISTRY, PRODUCT SELECTION, AND AROMATHERAPY

-3 credits (90 hours) In this course, students will learn the basic chemistry of formulas, ingredients, the benefits and contraindications of products, their effects on the skin, and how to make an informed selection based on the client's needs and skin conditions.
+In this course, students will learn the basic chemistry of formulas, ingredients, the benefits and contraindications of products, their effects on the skin, and how to make an informed selection based on the client's needs and skin conditions.
 They will be familiar with FDA regulations and requirements.
-They will gain the knowledge to recommend products that are beneficial to
+They will gain the knowledge to recommend products that are beneficial to the client.
+Students will be trained to make recommendations.